The New York City Community Air Survey

 Conclusion

 This report underscores the importance of local emissions reduction efforts over the past decade and highlights the continued need to reduce emissions citywide.
-The City’s sustainability plan, PlaNYC, and its roadmap to reduce greenhouse gas emissions, 80x50, have already and will continue to improve air quality, providing important public health benefits to all New Yorkers.
+The City’s sustainability plan, PlaNYC, has already and will continue to improve air quality, providing important public health benefits to all New Yorkers.
 These strategies and measures include:

 Air quality in New York City has greatly improved over the past decade and will continue to improve with efforts to control emissions from the most important sources.